New York is pretty amazing year-round, but there’s one time in particular you have to experience at least once: the winter holiday season.

 Image: 230 Fifth

-Is it just me, or is this city KILLING it this year with bizarre and wonderful ways to get holiday-drunk on spiked cider?
-230 Fifth turned their rooftop bar into one of the coolest holiday drinking experiences I’ve ever seen.
-It consists of clear (presumably heated) PVC igloos strung up with colorful lights.
+Is it just me, or is this city absolutely killing it this year with opportunities to get buzzed in really festive places?
+230 Fifth turned their rooftop bar into one of the coolest holiday nightlife experiences you’ll ever see.
+It consists of clear PVC igloos strung up with colorful lights, featuring a view of the city like none other.
 They’re not taking reservations, so show up and grab one!
+I’m assuming they are heated…

 Igloo rooftop bar & penthouse lounge @ 230 Fifth.
 Located at 230 Fifth Ave at the corner of 27th.
 Open 7 days a week, 4:00PM—late.
 Doors close at 2AM.
 See the menu here.